Building permits keep falling in St. Paul

 At Kon-Plast, the factory at Stare Miasto near Konin in central Poland where the Kaminski family produces plastic containers, a newly purchased printing machine will replace two staff members on each of four teams that work shifts.

 Even though Kon-Plast does not intend to lay off workers, automation will render growth in labor demand unnecessary for the foreseeable future.
-Other firms are also pursuing other cost saving measures, short of automation, that will be detrimental to labor.
+Other firms are also pursuing other cost saving measures, that will be detrimental to labor.